ansible-network/cloud_vpn/docs/create_vpn.md

 between two peers.
 This function can either configure a VPN against two peers that are already provisioned or they can also be provisioned dynamically.
+Below a few examples for certain scenarios, more available at *docs/vars_examples* folder.

 ## Create IPSEC VPN between an on-premise VyOS device and AWS VPN